BasalGang/cogsci.dk/content/docs/reinforced-learning/online-courses.md

 situations or when debugging.
 And then we'll explore how to use a VCS to work with others through remote repositories, like the ones provided by GitHub.

 By the end of this course, you'll be able to store your code's history in Git and collaborate with others in GitHub, where you’ll also start creating your own portfolio!

 In order to follow along and complete the assessments, you’ll need a computer where you can install Git or ask your administrator to install it for you.

-## Coursera : Improving your statistical inferences
+## Statistical inferences

 - Instructor: [Eindhoven University of Technology](https://www.tue.nl/en/)
 - Publisher: [Coursera](https://www.coursera.org)